-24. Sexting and the sharing of indecent images
+10. Consensual and non-consensual sharing of indecent images and videos

 The school will ensure that staff are aware to treat the sharing of indecent images, including through sexting, as a safeguarding concern.

 Staff will receive appropriate training regarding child sexual development and will understand the difference between sexual behaviour that is considered normal and expected for the age of the pupil, and sexual behaviour that is inappropriate and harmful.
 Staff will receive appropriate training around how to deal with instances of sexting in the school community, including understanding motivations, assessing risks posed to pupils depicted in the images, and how and when to report instances of sexting.